CountNick/grrr-gallery/README.md

  - Show the amount of images shown
  - Load more images from the API
  - The download button is not working, because the images aren't from the same origin.
 Made the concession to open the image on a blank page for users to save the image themselves.
+ - There's nothing to prevent users from scrolling when the modal is opened now

 ## Technologies used